Editing with Bi-Directional Sync

 File Format

-Documentation pages use Markdown with frontmatter metadata:
+Documentation pages use Markdown with front matter metadata:

 ---

-title: Your Page Title
+title: My SEO Title

 ---